brandlewco/jesserieser-hugo-cc/content/posts/agents-club-22-awards-poetic-documentary.md

 block_aspect_ratio: ratio-16x9
 blog_block_cover: https://d1sf55qlb7p6hz.cloudfront.net/rieser-agentsclub_reopen-1.jpg
 blog_header:
-caption: 'New York Times: America Is Reopening'
+caption: "New York Times: America Is Reopening"
 content: >-
   [***America Is Reopening.
 Here is What it Looks Like***](https://jesserieser.com/collections/nytimes-reopen) for **The New